Are-Jae/RidealongReadME/README.md

 ##  README Generator
-This is a node js application
+This is a node js application to create a custom README file for a project

 ## User